 12 Popular Jamaican Patois Phrases For Learners And Travelers

 Pack your virtual bags and prepare to teleport to the warm, lively shores of Jamaica!
 Why?
-Because today, we’re diving headfirst into the rhythmic, vibrant world of Jamaican Patois!
+Because today, we’re exploring the rhythmic, vibrant world of Jamaican Patois!

-A captivating creole language born out of an incredibly diverse cultural melting pot, Patois (or “Patwa” as it’s locally known) is just as expressive, colorful and full of life as the island from which it hails.
+A captivating creole language born out of a diverse cultural melting pot, Patois (or “Patwa” as it’s locally known) is just as expressive, colorful and full of life as the island from which it hails.

-Ready for a likkle Patois parley?
+Ready for a likkle Patois?
 Then as they say in Jamaica, “Mek we go!”
 (Let’s go!)

 1. “(Is) weh yuh deh?”